How Spine PT was created

-I remember floating to the surface, not daring to breathe or move for fear I would find that my legs no longer worked.
+I remember floating to the surface, not daring to breathe or move for fear I would find my legs no longer worked.
 Thankfully, nothing was broken but this was the beginning of years of back problems.
 Within a few years, I began having neck pain as well and it was hard for me to find a comfortable position to sleep.

 My First Patient